Skip to main content Skip to navigation

 We’re fond of freedom at Warwick.
 Freedom to learn, through an enormous array of modules to suit your interests, and through a range of innovative assessment techniques.
 You’re also free to explore the award-winning Warwick Arts Centre on campus or you can travel further afield and visit the home of Shakespeare in Stratford or immerse yourself in the poetry scene in Leamington Spa and Birmingham.

-We were ranked first in the UK for our research in the latest Research Excellence Framework 2014, which means you’ll feel well connected and ahead of the game.
+We were ranked in the top 10 for research environment in the latest Research Excellence Framework 2021, which means you’ll feel well connected and ahead of the game.

 Find out more about us on our websiteLink opens in a new window